zihui-debug/R1-V/README.md

 Updates:

 - 2025-02-03: We upload the training codebase.
-- 2025-02-03: We curate and upload some verified Deepseek-R1 visual reasoning traces with some special tricks.
+- 2025-02-03: We curate and upload some verified Deepseek-R1 visual reasoning traces with some special tricks (see `R1-V/src/distill_r1/`).
 Current training code does not rely on it, feel free to explore.

 ---